jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/FRINX_Features_User_Guide/l2vpn/l2vpn-service-module.md

 The capabilities are sent from XR to ODL automatically during device connection via NETCONF.

-You can see the NETCONF capabilities under each node by calling (replacing odl_ip with the IP of the system on which you're running Frinx ODL):
+You can see the NETCONF capabilities under each node by calling (replacing odl_ip with the IP of the system on which you're running FRINX ODL):
 ```
 GET http://odl_ip:8181/restconf/operational/network-topology:network-topology/topology/topology-netconf
 ```